ClickHouse/clickhouse-docs/docs/en/guides/ingest/tab_separated_values.md

 sidebar_label: Tab Separated Value (TSV)
 ---

-# Tab Separated Value
+# Ingest and query Tab Separated Value data in 5 steps
 Tab separated value, or TSV, files are common and may include field headings as the first line of the file.
 ClickHouse can ingest TSVs, and also can query TSVs without ingesting the files.
 This guide covers both of these cases.
+If you need to query or ingest CSV files, the same techniques work, simply substitute `TabSeparated` with `CommaSeparated` in your format arguments.

+While working through this guide you will:
+- **Investigate**: Query the structure and content of the TSV file.
+- **Determine the target ClickHouse schema**: Choose proper data types and map the existing data to those types.
+- **Create a ClickHouse table**.
+- **Preprocess and stream** the data to ClickHouse.
+- **Run some queries** against ClickHouse.

 The dataset used in this guide comes from the NYC Open Data team, and contains data about "all valid felony, misdemeanor, and violation crimes reported to the New York City Police Department (NYPD)".
 At the time of writing, the data file is 166MB, but it is updated regularly.